How do I arrange a tour of the Conservatory?

 What are you looking for in a musical resume?

-It's also good to include ensembles you play in or have played in (orchestras, chamber groups, etc.).
+It's also good to include ensembles you participate in or have participated in (orchestras, choirs, chamber groups, etc.).
 Include any schools you have attended or any summer festivals or camps.
 Include dates for ensembles and festivals attended.
-The general month and year is fine (July, 2015 or Fall 2016).
+The general month and year is fine (July, 2025 or Fall 2024).
 If you have space, it may be beneficial to include a repertoire list.

 It is not important to include everything you've ever done.
 You should highlight the things you think are important and the things you want people to know about you.

 Typically, resumes should fit on one page.
-It is Ok to rearrange the margins of your document to accommodate this.
+It is okay to rearrange the margins of your document to accommodate this.

 What is the US-China Music Institute?